Ultrasound scan during pregnancy

 ultrasound; scan; ultra; sound; waves; placenta; multiple;

 Ultrasound uses sound waves to create an image (picture).
 The sound waves can not be heard and the power of the sound waves used is very low.
-In pregnancy an ultrasound scan can be used to look at the developing baby.
+In pregnancy an ultrasound scan can be used to look at the developing baby, the uterus and the placenta.

 An ultrasound is safe for both mother and baby because it does not use ionising radiation (it is different to an x-ray).
-To date, no evidence has been found of ultrasound causing any harm to either the mother or developing baby.
+No evidence has been found of ultrasound causing any harm to either the mother or developing baby.
 In most developed countries about 90% of women have at least one ultrasound during their pregnancy.

 Pregnancy is an exciting time for both parents, but there can be worries.
 Talk to your doctor or midwife if there are any concerns or questions about your pregnancy and for more information before you decide whether or not to have a test done.